 Straight to pedals method

-Older kids between three and four can skip the balance bike stage, and head straight to learning to ride a bike with pedals – and no training wheels.
+Older kids between three and four can skip the balance bike stage, and head straight to trying to ride a bike with pedals – and no training wheels.
 At this age, they’re developmentally ready to give this a go.
 It really helps if they’ve had the chance to watch other kids pedal a bike, so they know what to do with their legs.

-No pedals method
+Without pedals method

 Get your child to coast along again while using the one pedal that’s attached.
 Once they’ve mastered gliding along, attach the second pedal.
 This way they’re slowly being introduced to the most complicated part of riding a bike – learning to pedal.